Two stories caught my eye last week:

 Now we have another official investigation of another ethical breach by the prime minister … and once again he refuses to admit that he made a mistake.

 And once again the mainstream media lets him skate.
 Remember, for years ago, when Prime Minister Trudeau said (in French) that the F-35 Lightning II “does not work and is far from working?”
 How in hell would he know?
 His defence officials, fighter-pilots and aeronautical engineers certainly didn’t tell him that; but the media let him skate They let him skate on the improper visit to the Aga Khan’s private island resort, too.
 Then they mostly let him skate on LavScam, just as they had done on “cash for access.”
 When does it end?
 When does the media acknowledge that Justin Trudeau is a sub-standard human being who has no business at all holding any elected office, much less the highest on in the land?

 Does the media share what Vivian Bercovici called “a misty-eyed yearning for the glory days of Canadian leadership in post-war peacekeeping ventures?”
 As so many journalists and opinion makers so ignorant of history that they do not understand that Louis St Laurent and Lester Pearson, in league with skilled international diplomats like the American Dr Ralph Bunche and Sir Brian Urquhart were practising the art of the possible to hold the Western, anti-communist alliance together despite British and French follies in the Middle East?
-I understand that many mainstream journalists are progressives who believe that most Conservatives are mouth-breathing, knuckle-dragging neo-fascist racists, but is that an excuse to ignore what I assert is the indisputable fact that Justin Trudeau is the world prime minister Canada has had since his father served in that office?
+I understand that many mainstream journalists are progressives who believe that most Conservatives are mouth-breathing, knuckle-dragging neo-fascist racists, but is that an excuse to ignore what I assert is the indisputable fact that Justin Trudeau is the worst prime minister Canada has had since his father served in that office?
 Do anyone’s “misty eyes yearnings” require them to excuse ineptitude, corruption and failure?